+Figure 4 Debugging in VsCode

 However, I needed to fully understand the original program code before making any changes.
 When I first inspected the code, it appeared very unclear and was difficult to understand.
 It contained a lot of variables and functions with a lot of code inside of them.
 To fully understand the program, I had to go line by line and understand what each variable and function is good for.
 This took me a long time since the code was written by a more experienced Python developer.
 Eventually I started understanding the code better and I got ideas how I could adapt it to my needs.

 For example, I made use of modules to encapsulate all data and functionality that are logically related in separate source code files.
 I started with the implementation of one item, the Shield, by creating a module called shield.py, and implemented its functionality step-by-step.
 After several coding and testing iterations, I have managed to make the Shield work completely, and committed the changes to the GitHub repository.
 I repeated this process for the rest of the items in the same iterative manner.
 Using modules and developing in small program increments at a time allowed me to limit my attention to a small portion of the whole program, which greatly helped manage the increasing number of interactions in the program.